Martha Grimes

 Martha Grimes (born May 2, 1931) is an American writer of detective fiction.
 She is best known for a series featuring Richard Jury, a Scotland Yard inspector, and Melrose Plant, an aristocrat turned amateur sleuth.

-Biography
+Early life and education

-Grimes was born in Pittsburgh, Pennsylvania, to William Dermit Grimes, Pittsburgh's city solicitor, and June Dunnington, who owned the Mountain Lake Hotel in Western Maryland, where Martha and her brother spent much of their childhood.
-Grimes earned her B.A. and M.A. at the University of Maryland and did postgraduate work at the University of Iowa.
-She has taught at the University of Iowa, Frostburg State University, and Montgomery College (Takoma Park).
+Martha Grimes was born May 2, 1931 in Pittsburgh, to William Dermit Grimes, Pittsburgh's city solicitor, and June Dunnington, who owned the Mountain Lake Hotel in Western Maryland, where Martha and her brother spent much of their childhood.

+She earned her B.A. and M.A. at the University of Maryland and did postgraduate work at the University of Iowa.

+Career

+Grimes has taught at the University of Iowa, Frostburg State University, and Montgomery College (Takoma Park).